Unique to the island of Flores, Indonesia, the Ebu Gogo were supposedly small but monstrous human-like creatures.

-By examining the skeletons, scientists were able to confirm that Homo floresiensis were able to use fire, rudimentary tools, and even basic language.
+By examining the skeletons, scientists were able to confirm that Homo floresiensis was able to use fire, rudimentary tools, and even basic language.

-What is more, by looking at the shape of the skull it was determined that the size of Brodmann’s area 10 – the part of the brain that indicates level of intelligence – is the same size as that of modern humans.
+What is more, by looking at the shape of the skull, it was determined that the size of Brodmann’s area 10 – the part of the brain that indicates the level of intelligence – is the same size as that of modern humans.

-It is highly likely that Homo sapiens co-existed with these diminutive people who chose to live near a volcano on the island.
-When this volcano erupted around 12,000 years ago Homo floresiensis may have been wiped out, but some could feasibly have survived.
+Scientists largely suspect that Homo floresiensis was long wiped out, but could some have survived deep in the forest?
 The race, in fact, may have lived long enough to inspire the Nage’s stories of Ebu Gogo.

 Could the legend of the Ebu Gogo have been inspired by these creatures?
 Some natives of Flores still believe the legend is real.

-To this day, however, the legend lives on and is used to scare children – much like the boogie man is used to scare children in the US.
+To this day, the legend lives on and is often used to scare children – much like the boogie man is used to scare children in the US.